St Faith Dental Practice

 What to expect

-If you have requested a pre-assessment, It is usual to have two appointments.
+If you have requested a pre-assessment, it is usual to have two appointments.
 The first appointment will be for an assessment when your dental treatment under sedation will be planned and discussed with you.
 The dental treatment may take place at the second and subsequent appointments.
-If the treatment is needed as an emergency, or it is otherwise considered to be in your best interest, it may be possible to have some treatment under sedation at the first appointment.

 It is important that you let the dentist know your medical history and any medicines that you are taking.